AawaizAli/AawaizAli/README.md

-# Yo, I'm Aawaiz Ali! 👋
+# I'm Aawaiz Ali! 👋

 ## About Me
 - 🎓 I'm currently a junior at FAST NUCES, Karachi, majoring in Computer Science.